Spronks/ReactJS-projects/README.md

 A weather app with a search bar for selecting a city and returns useful weather data like temperature, wind plus a weather icon.
 The data are fetched from the Open Weather Map API(https://openweathermap.org/).

+### 3. Recipes

+A recipes app with a search bar for selecting an ingredient, a drop-down menu for food preferences(vegan, low-sugar etc.) and it returns us a number of recipes tiled in two columns with an image and a title.
+The images are clickable, open a new window and transfer us to the relative recipe's page.